What is Serverless Computing? Exploring Azure Functions

 2. App Service plan

-If there is already an app service plan you are using for other app services like Web app, API app etc., the same hosting plan can be used here with no extra cost and will be charged only for the number of times the function app executes.
+If you are already using an app service plan for other app services, such as a web app or API app, the same hosting plan can be used here at no extra cost.
+You will be charged only for the number of times the function app executes.

 Limitations

-1. Lack of Troubleshooting ways - Its difficult to identify an issue in production since there is no way to debug a function.
-Azure provides app insights feature by default with Azure function to help analyze the logs.
+1. Lack of Troubleshooting methods—It's difficult to identify an issue in production since there is no way to debug a function.
+Azure provides an app insights feature by default with the Azure function to help analyze the logs.

-2. Third-Party API Trust - Since Serverless computing heavily relies on third-party services and we need to trust the response and security of these services.
+2. Third-Party API Trust—Since Serverless computing heavily relies on third-party services, we need to trust their response and security.

-4. Over Complex Architecture - Too many functions in an application may also result in a very complex architecture which will be difficult to manage.
+4. Overly Complex Architecture—Too many functions in an application may also result in a very complex architecture that is difficult to manage.

-5. Latency - Initial booting time and latency over network caused because of hoping from one function to other increases latencies and may impact the SLAs.
+5. Latency—The initial booting time and latency over the network caused by hoping from one function to another increase latencies and may impact the SLAs.

 Summary

-Take our free azure skill challenge to evaluate your skill
+Take our Azure skill challenge to evaluate yourself!

 In less than 5 minutes, with our skill challenge, you can identify your knowledge gaps and strengths in a given skill.